Sunday football in Northern Ireland

 Sunday football in Northern Ireland has been a controversial issue.
 Until 2008, the Irish Football Association (IFA) under IFA Article 27, prohibited any clubs affiliated with them from playing association football matches on Sunday.
 The ban initially came from various government legislation, both local and national.
-Northern Ireland's Protestant Christian majority's observance of Sunday as the Sabbath (a day of rest), was also a major factor which amounted to a continuance of the observance of tradition for a lot longer than in the rest of the UK.
+Northern Ireland's Protestant Christian majority's observance of Sunday as the Sabbath (a day of rest), was also a major factor which amounted to a continuance of the observance of tradition for much longer than in the rest of the UK.
 It was also a way to combat a perceived encroachment on their culture by Catholics.
 Since the abolition of the ban, teams can play matches on Sunday if they have mutual agreement, although some teams such as Linfield have club rules against such games.

 The Northern Ireland national team also had a policy of not playing on Sundays.
 This policy was later amended to allow Northern Ireland to play on Sundays away from home before being unofficially suspended due to changes in UEFA rules regarding playing dates for international competition qualifiers.
 On 29 March 2015, the national team played their first home match on a Sunday against Finland.